 Improving Patient Care through Hierarchical Condition Category Documentation

 Accurate Hierarchical Condition Category coding information helps create a more complete picture of the complexity of a patient population, improves the value of the problem list, and enables better management of a patient’s chronic diseases.
-And better documentation that captures the full complexity of the patient often results in appropriately higher reimbursement.
+Better documentation that captures the full complexity of the patient often results in appropriately higher reimbursement.
 Providers should be accurately documenting their patients chronic conditions using Hierarchical Condition Category (HCC) coding annually, and this project will help improve and track your accuracy.

 This online module has 3 stages requiring you to complete 2 Plan Do Study Act (PDSA) cycles, and you need to complete all three stages in order to claim credit.
 It will take approximately 3 months to fully complete this program.

 Stage A: Participants will learn how to access their dashboard and identify the Chronic Condition gap score and they will set their goals for improvement.

 Stage B: Participants will learn how and when to use HCC coding.
 They will complete their first PDSA cycle and report their gap score after the first cycle.

 Stage C: Participants will record their final gap score and reflect on the project.

 This course is intended for all providers using Advocate Aurora electronic medical records.